HimanshuIITP/Braill-Ai/README.md

 * Working under hackathon pressure
 * Importance of user testing with actual elderly users

-We made this to help real people, not just for marks 🙂

 ---

 ## 📊 v1 vs v2 Comparison